rktjmp/fennel-cljlib/doc/cljlib.md

 Transforms original table to sequential table of key value pairs stored as sequential tables in linear time.
 If `col` is an associative table, returns sequential table of vectors with key and value.
 If `col` is sequential table, returns its shallow copy.
+If `col` is string, return sequential table of its codepoints.

 ### Examples
 Sequential tables remain as is: